Gérard Depardieu: Health

-On 18 May 1998, Depardieu had a motorcycle accident with a high blood alcohol content, of 2.5 g/L on the way to the shooting of Asterix and Obelix vs. Caesar.
+This severe alcohol consumption resulted in numerous road incidents over the decades.
+In 1998, Depardieu had a motorcycle accident with a high blood alcohol content of 2.5 g/L on the way to the shooting of Asterix and Obelix vs. Caesar.
 He was prescribed forty days off work.
-In 2000, Depardieu underwent heart bypass surgery after two weeks of chest pains.
-In 2011, he was removed from a Cityjet flight to Dublin after refusing to sit down due to being refused access to the toilet and urinating in a bottle.
-Depardieu apologised for this and his fellow actor Édouard Baer attributed it to prostate issues.

 In 2012, Depardieu was hit by a car while riding his scooter in Paris.
 The same year, while intoxicated with 1.8 g/L of alcohol in his blood, he had another scooter accident, without injury and without collision with another party.
-In 2013, it was reported that since the 2000s he had been involved in at least seven motorcycle or scooter accidents.
+In 2013, it was reported that he had been involved in at least seven motorcycle or scooter accidents since the 2000s.

+In addition to his alcohol misuse, Depardieu has become known for eating in large quantities—something he readily admits.
+In 2015, Laurent Audiot, chef of the Parisian restaurant La Fontaine Gaillon, compared Depardieu to the gluttonous giant Gargantua, saying that "he has excessive energy and he compensates with food, but sometimes it takes on incredible proportions".

+Depardieu's drinking and eating habits eventually caused noticeable weight gain from the 1990s onward.
+He managed several times to lose the weight through strict diets, only to regain it later.
+In 2000, he underwent heart bypass surgery after two weeks of chest pains.
+Throughout the 2000s Depardieu became permanently, then severely overweight.
+In 2008, he was reported to have reached 150 kg.
+In a 2014 film review, The Hollywood Reporter called Depardieu "morbidly obese".

-In the context of Depardieu's 2025 trial, it was mentioned by his legal team that he suffered from heart ailments and diabetes, the latter illness dating back to his twenties.
+In the context of Depardieu's 2025 trial, it was mentioned by his legal team that he suffered from heart ailments and diabetes.

 Tax exile and citizenship

-On 7 December 2012, after French President François Hollande introduced a plan to tax high incomes at 75%, Depardieu registered as a resident of Néchin, Belgium in a tax avoidance move.
-French Prime Minister Jean-Marc Ayrault criticized Depardieu's move as "shabby" and unpatriotic.
-On 15 December, Depardieu said that he felt "insulted" by Ayrault's remarks, commented that in the eyes of the French government, "success, creation, talent, anything different, must be punished" and stated he would be handing back his French passport.
+In 2012, after French President François Hollande introduced a plan to tax high incomes at 75%, Depardieu registered as a resident of Néchin, Belgium in a tax avoidance move.
+French Prime Minister Jean-Marc Ayrault criticised Depardieu's move as "shabby" and unpatriotic.
+On 15 December, Depardieu said that he felt "insulted" by Ayrault's remarks, commented that in the eyes of the French government, "success, creation, talent, anything different, must be punished", and stated he would be handing back his French passport.

-On 20 December, Russian President Vladimir Putin offered Depardieu Russian citizenship, which the actor accepted.
-On 3 January 2013, Putin signed an Executive Order granting Russian citizenship to Depardieu.
-On 5 January, Depardieu met with Putin at the latter's residence in Sochi, to receive his Russian passport.
-The controversy harmed Depardieu's public image in France.
-Also in January 2013, Depardieu was appointed a cultural ambassador for Montenegro, a country where he had also considered becoming a tax resident.
-In February, he registered as a resident of Saransk, Russia.
-He received a preferential tax treatment in Russia, where he became subject to a 6% tax rate, half as high as the majority of other fiscal residents.
-In 2018, he stated that he wished to become a citizen of Turkey.
+On 20 December, Russian President Vladimir Putin offered Depardieu citizenship, which the actor accepted.
+On 3 January 2013,the Kremlin leader signed an Executive Order officially granting it.
+Two days later, Depardieu met with Putin at the latter's residence in Sochi, to receive his Russian passport.
+The resulting controversy harmed Depardieu's public image in France.

+Also in January 2013, Depardieu was appointed a cultural ambassador for Montenegro, a country where he had similarly considered becoming a tax resident, or obtaining a passport.
+This caused some backlash in Montenegro, where several intellectuals penned an op-ed arguing that Depardieu had no connection to the country and that his appointment was a mere public relations stunt on the part of the Montenegrin government.